fredrikattebrant/MFP-forge-access/README.md

-# Forge Hello World
+# Forge Access Example

-This project contains a Forge app written in JavaScript that displays `Hello World!` in a Jira global page.
+This project contains a Forge app written in JavaScript that displays text in a Jira global page.
+The text contains a JSON dump of user info.
+The purpose of this is to demonstrate accessing Jira REST API and triggering the "Allow Access" prompt.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.